 Squamous cell carcinoma of the skin occurs in keratinocytes, which are located in the epidermis.

 Second most common nonmelanoma skin cancer worldwide, secondary to basal cell carcinoma.

-Cumulative ultraviolet exposure, most commonly from the sun, and immunosuppression are major risk factors.
+Cumulative ultraviolet exposure and immunosuppression are major risk factors.

 Treatments include nonsurgical destruction (e.g., using cryotherapy), topical and systemic chemotherapy, traditional surgical excision, and Mohs micrographic surgery.